Hank Williams III: Musical style

-Williams' music is a mixture of traditional country music, rockabilly and punk rock.
-His songs have been classified as country, cowpunk and psychobilly.
-They fuse the "tempo and structure of bluegrass" with the "attitude and swagger of heavy metal".
 Williams' lyrical themes include drug use, hedonism and the outlaw life, as well as criticism of the mainstream country music industry.

-Williams' live shows typically follow a Jekyll and Hyde format: a country music set featuring fiddle player David McElfresh and steel guitar player Dan Johnson, followed by a "hellbilly" set of cowpunk and psychobilly songs, and then an Assjack set, which consists of death metal and metalcore songs.
+His live shows typically follow a Jekyll and Hyde format: a country music set featuring fiddle player David McElfresh and steel guitar player Dan Johnson, followed by a "hellbilly" set of cowpunk and psychobilly songs, and then an Assjack set, which consists of death metal and metalcore songs.

 The lineup for Assjack includes the addition of supplemental vocalist Gary Lindsey and the departure of his fiddle and steel guitar players.
 McElfresh's predecessor was fellow-fiddle-player Michael "Fiddleboy" McCanless, who would play all three sets, adding traditional violin for the country set of the concert before turning on different effect pedals for later sets.
-Fiddleboy died on February 1, 2003.
 Another former band member was guitarist Duane Denison, previously with The Jesus Lizard, who left The Damn Band and Assjack in January 2001 and later that year formed Tomahawk.